View M. West's Obituary on circlevilleherald.com and share memories

 M. Jean West, 91, of Laurelville, died Nov.
 7, 2019 at Logan Elm Health Care.

 She was born on Feb.
-27, 1928 in Fairfield County as the daughter of Ray and Marie (Turner) Ellis.
+27, 1928 in Fairfield County as the daughter of Ray and Marie (Stine) Ellis.

 She was retired from E.I.
 DuPont.
 She was a member of Trinity United Methodist Church, where she served as church organist, the Mayor of Laurelville, and served on the Hocking County Central Committee.